So you can catch someone in the act

-Truthfully, an actual surveillance camera would be a far better investment for whatever reason you need a security cam for in the first place.
-However, in a pinch, the iPhone could be all the security camera you need.
+Truthfully, an actual surveillance camera would be a far better investment for whatever reason you need a security cam in the first place.
+However, in a pinch, the iPhone could be all the security cameras you need.

 Although not a sensible replacement, an iPhone could help you capture something on video that would otherwise go unnoticed.
 An example would be that you wake up every morning, turn on the coffee, throw on some slippers, and head to the front door to claim your daily newspaper (do people still have newspapers delivered?).